 The department was primarily funded through direct appropriation in the annual budget cycle.
-The department received service related revenue from other Australian Government agencies and non-government entities under service arrangements—see Table 75 on page 175.
+The department received service-related revenue from other Australian Government agencies and non-government entities under service arrangements - see Table 71 below.

 |Government agencies and other entities||$ million|

-1. Financial and other data in this annual report has been rounded to the nearest decimal point.
-This may lead to minor differences between numbers.…
+1. Financial and other data in this annual report is rounded to the nearest decimal point.
+This may lead to minor differences between numbers.